-I’ve been traveling from Manila to Baguio, and riding a Baguio to Manila bus for the past 2 or 3 years and tried the Joybus Premiere, Victory First Class and the regular buses.
+I’ve been traveling from Manila to Baguio, and riding a Baguio to Manila bus for the past 2 or 3 years and tried the Joybus Premier, Victory First Class, and the regular buses.
 I thought I rode it all.
-Guess I was wrong.
+I guess I was wrong.
 One time while on the way to Baguio, I rode a Genesis Bus Joybus Deluxe and I liked it.

 If you’re looking for other options to Baguio from Manila or a Baguio to Manila bus aside from Victory Bus, there’s Genesis Bus’ Joybus Deluxe.
 You can also ride this bus if you’re are in need of a bus Manila to Baler.

 - 1 JoyBus Deluxe

 - 6 Terminals

 - 7 How To Book Online (Genesis online booking)

 - 9 Where to Stay in Baguio